 Note: keep all the paste you are not working with tightly wrapped to avoid it drying out.

-- Take the paste you have coloured to the darkest shade and cut it in half.
+- Take the paste you have colored to the darkest shade and cut it in half.
 Wrap one half and put it aside.

-- Take an equal amount of the white paste as the half portion of coloured paste and knead them both together.
+- Take an equal amount of the white paste as the half portion of colored paste and knead them together.

-- Cut the newly coloured paste in half, wrap half, put it aside and work with the other half.
+- Cut the newly colored paste in half, wrap half, put it aside, and work with the other half.

-- For the next shade add an equal amount of white gum paste to the coloured half, knead well then cut the new shade in half.
+- For the next shade, add an equal amount of white gum paste to the colored half, knead well then cut the new tone in half.
 Wrap half and work with the other half.

 - Continue doing this until you have as many shades as you require.

-If you think some of the shades are too strong then just add more white paste until you get the shade you require or if you think the shade is too light then add more of the darker shade.
+If you think some of the shades are too strong, add white paste until you get the shade you require or if you feel the shade is too light, then add more of the darker shade.

-Leave for at least 4 hours for the colours to “mature” before using.
-I always mix my paste colours the day before I want to use them and let them sit overnight so the colours completely “mature”.
+Leave for at least 4 hours for the colors to “mature” before using.
+I always mix my paste colors the day before I want to use them and let them sit overnight, so the colors are completely “mature.”